idiocc/http/documentary/1-Context/1-start.md

 </td></tr>
 <tr><td><md2html>

-We expect the last test to fail because in the assertion method we specified that the user name should be different from the one that was passed in the options to the middleware.
+We expected the last test to fail because in the assertion method we specified that the user name should be different from the one that was passed in the options to the middleware.
 Other tests pass because there were no errors in the assertion middleware.
-It is always required to call `assert` on the context instance, because simply requesting data with `get` will not throw anything even if the status code was not 200.
+It is always required to call `assert` on the context instance, because simply requesting data with `get` will not throw anything even if the status code was not _200_.
 </md2html></td></tr>
 <!-- /block-end -->
 </table>